ToshkaDev/Alpha2Delta-proteins-review/README.md

 # Alpha2Delta-proteins-review

-For molecular docking, AlphaFold models of human Alpha2/Delta-2 to Alpha2/Delta-4 proteins were used.
+For molecular docking, AlphaFold models of human Alpha2/Delta-2 to Alpha2/Delta-4 proteins, gabapentinoid drugs, and L-amino acids were used.
 The file **Alpha2Delta1-4_structural_analysis.pdf** shows the structurally superimposed ligand-binding pockets of Alpha2/Delta-1 to Alpha2/Delta-4 proteins.
 The parameters used for molecular docking are shown below.

 ### Alpha2/Delta-2.